2019 Proxy Advisory Firm Voting Guidelines: Canadian Highlights

-As an early step in preparing for the upcoming proxy season, issuers should familiarize themselves with the Canadian proxy voting guidelines recently published by Institutional Shareholder Services Inc. (ISS) and Glass Lewis & Co.
-(Glass Lewis).
-This bulletin addresses certain of the updated topics covered by the ISS benchmark policy recommendations and Glass Lewis proxy guidelines and shareholder initiatives guidelines, in each case regarding issuers listed on the Toronto Stock Exchange (TSX) for the 2018 and 2019 proxy seasons.
+In preparation for the upcoming proxy season, issuers should familiarize themselves with the Canadian proxy voting guidelines recently published by Institutional Shareholder Services Inc. (ISS) and Glass Lewis & Co.
+(Glass Lewis), respectively.
+This bulletin addresses certain areas of the updated topics covered by the ISS benchmark policy recommendations and Glass Lewis’s proxy guidelines and shareholder initiatives guidelines, in each case regarding issuers listed on the Toronto Stock Exchange (TSX) for the 2019 proxy season.

 PROXY ADVISORY FIRMS’ ROLE

 Proxy advisory firms review and analyze matters put forward for consideration at shareholder meetings and make highly influential voting recommendations concerning such matters to their clients, who are typically institutional investors.
-The items considered range from routine matters to proxy contests and highly complex business acquisition transactions that involve a voting decision, covering both management initiatives and shareholder proposals.
-A voting recommendation is generally based on the issuer’s alignment with the practices and standards contained in the proxy advisory firm’s voting guidelines for that proxy season.
+The items considered range from routine matters, such as the appointment of auditors, to proxy contests and complex business acquisition transactions that involve a voting decision, covering both management initiatives and shareholder proposals.
+A voting recommendation is generally based on the issuer’s adherence to the practices and standards contained in the proxy advisory firm’s voting guidelines for that proxy season.

 POLICY CHANGES FOR 2019